EILab-Polimi/FillingGibe/README.md

 # FillingGibe
-Repository of codes developed for the paper "When timing matters - misdesigned dam filling impacts hydropower sustainability"

 This code repository contains the the following scripts (along with the data and additional functions necessary to run them):